JetBrains/teamcity-documentation/topics/reporting-issues.md

 ### Open in IDE Functionality Logging

-(Applicable to IntelliJ IDEA and Eclipse) Add the following JVM option before starting IDE:
+Add the following JVM option before starting IntelliJ IDEA:
 `-Dteamcity.activation.debug=true`

 The logging related to the __open in IDE__ functionality will appear in the IDE _console_.